stevedev75/horiseon-services/README.md

  In this project I learned a tremendous amount about using better semantic html elements while optimizing css indicators.

- Please see screenshot to preview UI.
+ Please see screenshot to preview UI:
  ![image](https://user-images.githubusercontent.com/77076615/110031579-183ea800-7d05-11eb-9f3f-d0bf04bd32b0.png)

+ Here is the URL to the web page: https://stevedev75.github.io/horiseon-services/